onsilverstar/kwitter/README.md

 ## Submission

 1. git repo url - this is the url that has your frontend kwitter project source code
-2. heroku frontend url - this is the url that has your frontend kwitter project deployed to it
+2. heroku frontend url - this is the url that has your frontend kwitter project deployed to it (we will walk you through heroku deployment)
-3. heroku backend url - this is the url that has your copy of the backend kwitter api deployed to it
+3. heroku backend url - this is the url that has your copy of the backend kwitter api deployed to it (we will walk you through heroku deployment)
 4. SCRUM board - this shows your scrum board which has tickets with descriptions and assignees. it could be a trello board or a gitlab/github project board or similar.
 5. 5 lessons learned - each lesson should be a couple sentences which describe something significant you learned/experienced that will help you in the next group project to be more prepared. the whole team should contribute ideas for 5 lessons learned.